opengeogroep/AERIUS-QGIS-plugins/ImaerWriter/help/source/usage.rst

   - spread
   - diurnalVariation

-For a full understanding of the data required by AERIUS and modeled in IMAER gml please refer to the documentation at: https://www.aerius.nl/nl/factsheets/release/aerius-connect
+For a full understanding of the IMAER datamodel, check the IMAER factsheets at: https://www.aerius.nl

 Exporting your data
 -------------------